richashworth/worksheets/fp-patterns/monoids/monoids-blog-post.md

   // Company(D,40)
 ```

-The real benefit of using a monoidal approach here is that the aggregations are clearly encapsulated
+The benefit of using a monoidal approach here is that the aggregations are clearly encapsulated in
-in the companion object of the domain entity, and the business logic only needs to declare that a
+the companion object of the domain entity, while the business logic only needs to declare that a
-particular aggregation shold be performed, without needing to specify how this should happen.
-This
+particular aggregation should be performed without needing to specify exactly how this should
-natural separation of concerns would not be achieved if we were to define the aggregation in line,
+happen.
+By contrast, this natural separation of concerns would not be achieved if we were to define
-using a fold:
+the aggregation in line, using a fold:

 ```
 val x = cs.foldLeft(Company("", 0))((a,b) => Company(a.name + b.name, a.value + b.value))